SmartmediaAI/LLM_RecSys/README.md

 This tutorial is based on the following two survey papers:

 Liu, Peng, Lemei Zhang, and Jon Atle Gulla.
-"Pre-train, prompt and recommendation: A comprehensive survey of language modelling paradigm adaptations in recommender systems." arXiv preprint arXiv:2302.03735 (2023).
-(Accepted by TACL in September 2023)
+"Pre-train, prompt and recommendation: A comprehensive survey of language modelling paradigm adaptations in recommender systems."
+Transactions of the Association for Computational Linguistics 11 (2023): 1553-1571.

 Github-Repo: https://github.com/SmartmediaAI/LMRS